 It is the tallest waterfall in Kerala and located near the town of Kalpetta.
 It is slowly catching up with tourists who are spoiled for choices because south India is dotted with numerous big and small waterfalls and are comparatively well documented and advertised.

 Thalaiyar falls (297 m, Manjalar river, Dindigul, Tamil Nadu)

 It is the tallest waterfall in Tamil Nadu and the fourth tallest waterfall in south India located in the Palani Hills and one of the most photographed amongst the top ten probably because of the clear view from the Dum Dum viewpoint.
 It is one of the most beautiful falls in the country and slowly catching up with trekkers from the world across.

-Since Kunchikal and Barehipani are perhaps out of India’s Top Ten and Thoseghar continues to play hide and seek, for the sake of synchronization with one of the best database on waterfalls, i would also include Barkana, Jog and Khandadhara.
+Since Kunchikal and Barehipani are perhaps out of India’s Top Ten and Thoseghar continues to play hide and seek, for the sake of synchronization with one of the best database on waterfalls, I would also include Barkana, Jog and Khandadhar.

 Barkana falls (259 m, Sita river, Shimoga, Karnataka)

 Located in Shimoga district which also has the Jog falls, Barkana has been clouded over by its much popular cousin.
 It so far lied in relative obscurity but the recent tribe of adventurous Indians have ensured that this mighty and majestic fall gets its share of popularity.
 I could draw parallels with Meghalaya’s Byrdaw falls.